 VHCC does not participate in the Federal Family Education Loan Programs, however, the College does participate in the following grant and work programs:

 PELL Grant – Students may apply for this federally-funded program by completing the Free Application for Federal Student Aid.
 This non-repayable grant is available to eligible students enrolled in an eligible certificate or degree program.
-Maximum award for the 2011-12 award year was $5,550 for full-time students.
+Maximum award for the 2014-15 award year will be $5,730 for full-time students.

 Federal Supplemental Educational Opportunity Grant – VHCC participates in this federal program which provides direct awards to a limited number of students.
 Grants may range from $100 to $4000 depending on the student’s need, financial resources, and cost of attending the College.